 assigning a power ranger character amongst your friend group

-buying roadside ice cream
+buying roadside ice cream or kulfi

 solution to boredom in the classroom